 I quickly learned that even if I wanted to buy classes for one type of workout, I would still be spending the same amount of money as if I just signed up for a luxury gym.
 So, I went back to the drawing board of deciding whether or not luxury gyms were worth the money versus their money-saving competitors.
 This is what I learned:

 Budget Gyms Require More Fitness Knowledge

 Budget gyms such as Blink Fitness, Planet Fitness or Crunch, which range from $15-$20 a month, have the bare essentials of what’s needed to work out at a gym.
-All of the machines and weights, whether it be for cardio or strength training, are all available for use along with other bells and whistles like medicine balls, squat jump boxes or jump ropes.
+All of the machines and weights, whether it be for cardio or strength training, are all available for use along with other bells and whistles like an assault bike, medicine balls, squat jump boxes or jump ropes.

 Although convenient, and definitely much more accessible on a college budget or for someone just getting their feet on the ground in their career, most budget gyms don’t have the option of taking classes.
 Aside from the additional cost of a personal trainer, classes are what actually teach you how to work out.

 For me, I was always resorting to cardio because I found that running on a treadmill was easier than watching YouTube videos on how to properly do any kind of strength or athletic training.
 I had very little knowledge on how to actually progress in my fitness journey because I didn’t know anything about working out properly.

 So, if you’re a fitness junkie and have your own workouts planned, saving the money at a budget gym might be more beneficial.